ThomasFinnern/LangMan4Dev/README.md

   *This component allows to replace language files of foreign components but will not exchange lang items in the code of foreign components

+### Ideas for program improvements

+* Optimise search from middle by first character instead of read all items at once (option later)
+* Update button in project texts

 ### ideas for functions in future

 #### Missing project types